s35he/s35he.github.io/_pages/about.md

 ---
 permalink: /
-title: ""
+title: "About Me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am a postdoctoral researcher in the Department of Epidemiology and Biostatistics at McGill University, supervised by Dr. Mabel Carabali and Dr. Paul Gastafson at UBC.
+I am a postdoctoral researcher in the Department of Epidemiology and Biostatistics at McGill University, working under the supervision of Dr. Mabel Carabali and Dr. Paul Gastafson at UBC.
 I hold a PhD in Statistics from the University of Waterloo, supervised by Dr. Samuel WK Wong.
 My research interest lies at the intersection of Bayesian methodology, spatio-temporal statistics, and data-driven applications in environmental and public health.

 For more info